Dasharo/presentations/pages/dug_9/6-deguard.md

 Intel Boot Guard is a security feature that ensures only trusted firmware runs when a computer starts.

+* OEM Public Key and Boot Guard Policy are fused into the platform
-* OEM Keys and Policy, Field Programmable Fuses
+* Field Programmable Fuses
 * The firmware (Initial Boot Block - IBB) is signed by the manufacturer.
-  Intel ME makes sure the CPU checks this signature before execution.
+* Intel ME makes sure the CPU checks this signature before execution.
 * Introduced with the 4th generation of Intel CPUs (Haswell)

 ---